abdelmonem55/learn-rust/test-token.md

  assert_eq!(contract.ft_balance_of(accounts(0)), 1_000_000.into());
 ```

-we are using [assert_eq]() in unit test to assert right equals left other wise the test will fail
+we are using [assert_eq](https://doc.rust-lang.org/std/macro.assert_eq.html) in unit test to assert right equals left other wise the test will fail.